pareek-naren/pkce/Golang/Document.md

 ## How to use this library in a Golang application

 ### Preprequisite
-Go lang must be installed on your system.
-If you haven't installed Go lang, install it using the following command:
+Golang must be installed on your system.
+If you haven't installed Golang, install it using the following command:
 `sudo apt install golang-go`

 1. Make a directory to run your Go files.
 In this example, I have named the directory `pkce`.